adamveld12/laughing-hipster/README.md

 2. cd into laughing-hipster
 3. run `./bootstrap.sh`

-The installer preserves your ssh config and everything in the .ssh folder.
+The installer backs up your current home folder dotfiles into `.home_bkup` and then symlinks in the dotfiles for this repo.
+The installer also preserves your ssh config if you have customized it already.

+Because everything is symlinked, all you have to do for most updates is just `git pull`.

+## Extending with custom scripts

+This set up will source all files found in a `~/.extensions/` directory or in a file named `~/.extensions` at the last moment.
+This allows you to extend and customize how everything works to your liking.

 ## Uninstall